BRAEMBL/ena-tools/README.md

 Description
 ===========

-This repository has scripts for helping users generate XML files with metadata about their genomic sequences that they want to submit to the European Nucleotide Archive (ENA).
-See the script serialise_study.pl in the scripts directory.
+Ena-tools is a collection of scripts to help data submitters with common tasks when submitting metadata to the European Nucleotide Archive (ENA).

-It also provides scripts that can be useful when preparing bam files as supporting evidence for submitting annotated transcript assemblies.
-The scripts are in scripts/samtools.
+For submitting metadata about studies to SRA see the script serialise_study.pl in the scripts directory.
+It uses ENA's REST service which is useful for submitting batches of samples and generates a receipt in html format for keeping a record of the accessions that have been assigned.

+When submitting annotated transcript assemblies, it is necessary to provide bam files as supporting evidence showing how the transcripts were constructed from the reads.
+The scripts in scripts/samtools can be useful when preparing these bam files.

 Disclaimer
 ==========